elllusion/com.westernsemico.vlsi/README.md

 3. Run java -jar electricBinary-9.07.jar

+4. Go to File -> Preferences -> Display -> Display Control and choose
+    "Layer Display Algorithm".
+If you don't do this you will be unable to see certain layers, like "licon1".

-4. Go to File -> Preferences -> Technologies -> Added Technologies.
+5. Go to File -> Preferences -> Technologies -> Added Technologies.
-    Click "Add" and choose skywater130.xml.
-Quit electric and start it up again.
+    Click "Add" and choose skywater130.xml.  **When the "Saving Project Preferences" dialog comes up, choose "write proj settings file".** Quit electric and start it up again.

 At this point you should be able to import GDS files from the SkyWater130 PDK using File -> Import -> GDS Stream.

+**Note:** Electric's default text size is very large.
+You may need to press control-minus (or command-minus on a mac) a few times to shrink the text to a reasonable size.

-You can also try the demo library [sk130.jelib](https://gitlab.com/westernsemico/releases/-/raw/master/sk130.jelib) in the releases section.
-DRC and LVS (aka NCC) should work for the demo library, as well as 3D view and GDS export.
+You can also try the demo library [sk130.jelib](https://gitlab.com/westernsemico/releases/-/raw/master/sk130.jelib) in the releases section.  **When opening the library, if you see a "Project Preferences Reconciliation" dialog, choose "Use All Current Settings".** DRC and LVS (aka NCC) should work for the demo library, as well as 3D view and GDS export.

 ![3D view of pads](https://gitlab.com/westernsemico/releases/-/raw/master/skywater130-driver.png)